 Referrals.
 Referrals from current students, high school counselors and satisfied graduates and their employers have historically represented 16% of our new student starts.
-Due to COVID-19 referrals were approximately 13% of our new student starts.
+In fiscal year 2021, referrals were approximately 14% of our new student starts which decrease we attribute to the impact of Covid-19.
 Our school administrators actively work with our current students to encourage them to recommend our programs to prospective students.
 We endeavor to build and retain strong relationships with high school guidance counselors and instructors by offering annual seminars at our training facilities to further familiarize these individuals on the strengths of our programs.